-The committee also reviewed and discussed together with management and the independent auditor the Company's audited consolidated and separate financial statements for the year ended 31 March 2021 and the results of management's assessment of the effectiveness of the Company's internal control over financial reporting.
-The committee discussed with management and the independent auditor material weaknesses and significant deficiencies identified during the course of the assessment and the audit and management's plan to remediate those control deficiencies.
+The Committee also reviewed and discussed together with management and the independent auditor the Company's audited consolidated and separate financial statements for the period ended 30 June 2022 and the results of management's assessment of the effectiveness of the Company's internal control over financial reporting.
+The Committee discussed with management and the independent auditor material weaknesses and significant deficiencies identified during the course of the assessment and the audit and management's plan to remediate those control deficiencies.

-In reliance on the reviews and discussions referred to above, the Committee recommended to the Board of Directors, and the Board has approved, the audited consolidated and separate financial statements the Annual Report for the year ended 31 March 2021.
+In reliance on the reviews and discussions referred to above, the Committee recommended to the Board of Directors, and the Board has approved, the audited consolidated and separate financial statements for the period ended 30 June 2022.

-The committee conclude that we are satisfied we complied with our responsibilities as set out in the audit committee charter.
+The Committee conclude that we are satisfied we complied with our responsibilities as set out in the Audit and Risk Committee charter.

-TB HORN AUDIT COMMITTEE CHAIR
+TB HORN